 TMJ disorders can be very complex and hard to diagnose.
-If you suspect that your headaches are caused by TMJ, teeth grinding or other dental problems, the first step is an evaluation with the dentist.
-Dr. Ray Becker will review your dental and medical history and examine the fit of your bite and alignment of the TMJ.
+If you suspect that your headaches are caused by TMJ, teeth grinding, or other dental problems, the first step is an evaluation with the dentist.
+Our dentist will review your dental and medical history and examine the fit of your bite and alignment of the TMJ.
 Depending on the severity of your headaches and condition, one or several treatments may be recommended.
 We will utilize advanced dental care technologies to diagnose and evaluate your TMJ or teeth grinding problems.
 We will determine if you have a TMJ disorder or not.

 “My headache reduction is at 98%.”

-Dr. Becker has extensive training in the diagnosis of occlusal and TMJ disorders and has incorporated some of the latest technology into his Howard County dental office.
-With the use of Tekscan digital technology, Dr. Becker can more accurately determine an imbalance in the bite and create a customized treatment plan.
+Our dentist has extensive training in the diagnosis of occlusal and TMJ disorders and has incorporated some of the latest technology into his Howard County dental office near you.
+With the use of Tekscan digital technology, we can more accurately determine an imbalance in the bite and create a customized treatment plan.

-For those who suffer with the symptoms of a TMD, successful treatment can be life changing, restoring their dental health as well as their daily quality of life.
+For those who suffer from the symptoms of a TMD, successful treatment can be life-changing, restoring their dental health as well as their daily quality of life.
 Give us a call at (410) 415-9013, or request an appointment online today.